Kr1shna02/CEH-v12/module_02/lab.md

-For this module lab is Just explanation of all tools listed in
+For this module lab is Just Introduction and Basic use of all tools listed in